 Sigfox technology is ideal for simple sensors and devices that require low bandwidth, long battery and low cost.
 It is not suitable for rich media like photos and video, but has many applications with sensors and GPS tracking.
 It can also be used to complement other types of connectivity, as it provides a robust connection that is all but impossible to jam.

 VT is the Sigfox network operator in Ireland.
-Along with our infrastructure partner 2rn, we maintain the network and work to develop the IoT ecosystem in Ireland through business development, working with universities, public education and more.
-VT partners with manufacturers, developers, system integrators and startups to provide connectivity for the solutions they create, but does not directly sell products.
+Along with our infrastructure partner RTE 2rn, we maintain the network and work to develop the IoT ecosystem in Ireland through business development, working with universities, public education and more.
+VT partners with manufacturers, developers, system integrators and start-ups to provide connectivity for the solutions they provide.

 Sigfox has excellent indoor and outdoor range, making it ideal for applications both in rural areas and urban environments.
 Some Sigfox-powered smart utility meters are even connected from underground, but individual device performance will depend on the conditions.

 Yes, GPS devices will work on Sigfox, sending periodic pings of their location for tracking purposes, as well as their final location when they stop moving.
 This format allows for better device battery life of between 5-8 years for most tracking solutions.

 While the ideal scenario for Sigfox is a stationary object, it is capable of supporting mobile applications, such as GPS trackers, and tests have shown good performance while moving.

 Yes, while devices can be set to automatically speak to the cloud at certain intervals, directions can also be sent from the cloud to the device.
 However, developers have the option of choosing to use only downlink communication, which helps to extend battery life in devices.